 Statistics on Inhalant Abuse in the United States

-Fortunately, inhalant abuse isn’t as prevalent as other drugs.
-But, it is unfortunate that these drugs are most popular amongst the younger generation.
-In fact, according to a study performed by The National Institute on Drug Abuse in 2016, 7.7% of 8th graders, 6.6% of 10th graders, and 5% of 12th graders have all tried inhalants in their lifetimes to get high.
+Inhalant abuse isn’t very common but remains high among younger generations.
+According to a study performed by The National Institute on Drug Abuse in 2016, 7.7% of 8th graders, 6.6% of 10th graders, and 5% of 12th graders have all tried inhalants in their lifetimes.
 Perhaps the most frightening find of this study is that the younger the class, the higher the lifetime use percentage.
 This means that inhalant use may be growing in popularity with our youngest generations.
-And, it means there has to be more awareness about the dangerous effects and addiction to these substances.
+Because of these statistics, it is important to raise awareness about the dangerous effects and addiction to these substances.

 How to Tell if Your Child is Abusing Inhalants